 After watching movies and programs based on the writings of satirist Jean Shepherd and posting my thoughts on each one here on this blog, I wanted to include my thoughts on the latest movie based on Shepherd's work - "A Christmas Story Christmas."

-"A Christmas Story Christmas" is about Ralphie losing his father just before Christmas.
+I reviewed this next "official sequel" to the 1983 comedy, "A Christmas Story" for the Junction City Union newspaper last year.
+It's about Ralphie losing his father just before Christmas.
 So, it's fitting to add my thoughts about a particular scene in "A Christmas Story" that I never paid attention to until I watched it with my kids last week.
 Then it hit me.

 After Ralphie and his kid brother Randy go to visit Santa at the mall, and one of Santa's elves push Ralphie down a slide, the shot switches to actors dressed as characters from "The Wizard of Oz" (1939) parading down the mall past Santa's set-up.
 Ralphie's "Old Man." as he's referred to, skips along with these characters singing "We're off the see the Wizard."
 He concludes his rendition with, "I'll see you in Oz, folks!"